minhlu-i/minhlu-i/README.md

 # 💫 About Me:
-🔭 I’m currently working on Web Back-end Development<br><br>🌱 I’m currently learning Gamification, System/Solution Design, System/Solution Architect<br><br>👨‍💻 All of my projects are available at https://www.github.com/minhlu-i<br><br>📫 How to reach me https://www.linkedin.com/in/minhlu<br><br>⚡ Fun fact *Don't Reinvent The Wheel, Unless You Plan on Learning More About Wheels*
+🔭 I’m currently working on Web Back-end Development

+🌱 I’m currently learning Gamification, System/Solution Design, System/Solution Architect

+👨‍💻 All of my projects are available at https://www.github.com/minhlu-i

+📫 How to reach me https://www.linkedin.com/in/minhlu

+⚡ Fun fact: *Don't Reinvent The Wheel, Unless You Plan on Learning More About Wheels*

 ## 🌐 Socials: